4. Playing In the Dirt

 And so on 24 October my property was being torn asunder by excavators and dump trucks mere feet away from my camper as they replaced many yards of dense clay soil with approved sand for the disposal bed.
 Meanwhile, the pump system had to be buried 15 feet underground and carefully wedged between the trees.
 Plus, they had to build a temporary road across the ravine so they could bring in a crane to drop tanks that were custom-built to withstand the depth.
 It required a lot of complex excavation of near surgical precision.
 But the crew said they loved the challenge, and it showed: each night before they left, they carefully cleaned up the path to my cabin.

 It was an exciting week, and seeing such progress made me feel as though the house just might actually happen after all.
 I also thought that finishing the septic system might inspire my architect to get his act together.
 And it did... sort of.
-At long last he had a preliminary drawing done, along with an estimate for construction: nearly a quarter of a million.
-Whiskey Tango Foxtrot!
-I was dumbstruck.
-How could this be?
-Evidently it was because of my choice to use poured concrete for most of the structure.
-I reluctantly abandoned the design and opted for traditional stick construction.
+At long last he had a preliminary drawing done, along with an estimate for construction that was way over budget.
+I reluctantly abandoned the design and opted for a simpler version.
 Which meant delaying the blueprints still more.

 It didn't matter.
 The weather was turning cold, and pretty soon I wouldn't be able to start the house even if I had the blueprints the next day.
 To make matters worse, my body once again failed me.
 Wracked by crippling, systemic pain, I went from doctor to doctor, getting test after test, all with the same shoulder-shrugging results.
 No one could figure it out.